 Volkswagen up! review - Interior, design and technology

-Form followed function when it came to the styling of the VW Up, with its slab sides, upright tail, steeply raked nose and wheel-at-each-corner stance allowing designers to maximise space inside the compact body.
-Yet the overall result was a surprisingly smart and classy-looking city car, so VW wisely decided not to mess with a winning formula for the 2016 update.
+Form followed function when it came to the styling of the VW up!, with its slab sides, upright tail, steeply raked nose and wheel-at-each-corner stance allowing designers to maximise space inside the compact body.
+Yet the overall result was a surprisingly smart and classy-looking city car, so VW wisely decided not to mess with a winning formula when it was updated in 2016.

-The interior of the Up is simple yet high-quality and it can be specified with body-coloured panels.
-While it's comfortable and neat, there's little that really sets the Up apart from its less expensive siblings, the Skoda Citigo and the SEAT Mii.
+The interior of the up! is simple yet high-quality and it can be specified with body-coloured panels.
 The piano-black finish on the steering wheel and dash also looks great, but it does reflect the light in sunny weather and can be a distraction.

 Sat-nav, stereo and infotainment